Belfast Northern Ireland, what a weekend.

 After the Titanic experience, we visited St Georges 19th century indoor Market which was packed with stalls, too many food stalls, and live music

 We had a browse bought a couple of items, then walked back to the Botanic Quarter to pick up our luggage.
 We had our farewell drink and lunch at The Woodworkers, a new bar with the best craft beers on six rotating taps.
 A wide selection of beers a very relaxed atmosphere, and decent music.

-Previous to this we had found an Egyptian café in the same area close to the University, I loved the fact that we were given warm hospitality a really lovely lunch which was well needed after a cold morning on the top of the open air bus around Belfast.
+Previous to this we had found an Egyptian café in the same area close to the University, I loved the fact that we were given warm hospitality and a really lovely lunch which was well needed after a cold morning on the top of the open air bus around Belfast.

 Since being back I have joined up with a new walking group

 © 2015 – 2022, ican6380.
 All rights reserved.